SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

-The remainder of this paper is organized as follows: Section II describes the methodology of the SVBRD-LLM framework; Section III presents the experimental setup and results; Section IV concludes the paper and discusses future work.
+The remainder of this paper is organized as follows: Section \ref{sec:2} describes the methodology of the SVBRD-LLM framework; Section \ref{sec:3} presents the experimental setup and results; Section \ref{sec:4} concludes the paper and discusses future work.